lululxvi/deepxde/docs/demos/pinn_forward/poisson.1d.pointsetoperator.rst

         dy_x = dde.grad.jacobian(y, x)
         return dy_x

-Finally we define `PointSetOperatorBC()` on the points that lie on the right boundary in a siliar way as Dirichlet BC.
+Finally we define `PointSetOperatorBC()` on the points that lie on the right boundary in a similar way as Dirichlet BC.

 .. code-block:: python